-You can get treatment if you do not like how the wart looks or if it is painful.
+Your health care provider can treat a wart if you do not like how it looks or if it is painful.

 Over-the-counter medicines are available to remove warts.

-Do NOT use over-the-counter wart medications on your face or genitals.
+Do NOT use over-the-counter wart medicines on your face or genitals.
 Warts in these areas need to be treated by a health care provider.